WebOrigami/docs/src/content/language/scope.md

 $ ori site.ori/index.html
 ```

-The invokes `greet`, which works because Web Origami finds `greet.js` in the current folder.
+The invokes `greet`, which works because Origami finds `greet.js` in the current folder.

 You can also invoke the command from the project's root: